VRCurassow

 If he had been a catholic, the pope would have declared him a saint long since.
 Even Charlie Chaplin was so proud of the photograph with Gandhi and him on it, he printed it in his autobiography.

 In actual fact, however...
 Well, judge for yourself.
 Far be it from me to try and influence you unduly!
 But the mere fact that he started a ruling dynasty makes one wonder.
-The statements below are from Richard Shenkman's book Legends, Lies & Cherished Myths of World History.
+Most of the statements below are from Richard Shenkman's book Legends, Lies & Cherished Myths of World History.

 "As an old man, he liked to sleep in the nude with naked young women [...] to test his vow of chastity."
 Just possibly he occasionally flunked the test; but that's slander.
 He had some weird and almost—what do I say! occult ideas about the energy contained in ejaculations and once, upon discovering "he'd accidentally had a nocturnal emission he's said to have almost suffered a nervous breakdown."
 He was obsessed with bowel movements and the usefulness of enemas.
 It seems his assistants vied for the honor of administering them.
 "His daily greeting to [his young women] was: 'Have you had a good bowel movement this morning, sisters?'"
 Bathrooms ought to be "so clean and inviting that anyone would enjoy eating there."